cysouw/diathesis/text/c04_reflexive.md

 ### [ NP | NP ] Free accusative reflexive + governed preposition {#sec:reflexive-free-preposition}

-Although there is definitively a different 'feel' between [@Next a,b], the difference is difficult to pin down.
-The sentence without *sich* seems to be more static, describing a fixed situation [@Next a], while the variant with *sich* is more dynamic.
+Although there is definitively a different 'feel' between [@next a,b], the difference is difficult to pin down.
+The sentence without *sich* seems to be more static, describing a fixed situation [@next a], while the variant with *sich* is more dynamic.
 However, whether this is an accurate description of the (fine) difference between these alternants with all verbs needs a more in-depth investigation.

 :::ex
 a.
 Ich streite mit dir um die Wurst.